CodyCodes95/CodyPartington_T2A2/README.md

 **R15.
 Explain the different high-level components (abstractions) in your app**

+The listing entity holds most of the required data for a listing.
+The car make and model is abstracted into its own entity, which the listing references.
+This is so that there can be multiple cars listed with the same make and model, without duplicate tuples.
+The same process is applied to modifications, which listings references through a listing_modifications join table.
+Once again, this is to allow there to be many listings with the same modifications, and no duplicate data.
+A listing also references ActiveStorage to retrieve attachment images for any particular listing.

+The purchase entity is designed to hold a record of all listings which have been purchased through the application.
+A purchase references a car as the item purchased, and gets the value of the purchase from the offer that was accepted to create the purchase.
+A purchase also references a buyer and a seller through the profile entity.

+As Devise is used to handle user registrations, a user's profile is abstracted away into its own entity.

+The chat entity is what the app uses to create a conversation between a buyer and seller.
+A chat references a buyer and seller via a profile ID, and a listing by a listing ID.
+Messages are abstracted into a separate entity, which contain the content of the message and the sender via a profile ID.
+A message belongs to the chat which it was created in.

 **R16.
 Detail any third party services that your app will use**

 <ul>
 <li>Cloudinary is utilised for upload of images for car listings, user avatars, and attachments in chat messages.
 Cloudinary also manages compression of the images and returning the correct sizes depending on the view.</li>

 <li>Heroku is utilised for hosting the deployed application.
 Heroku also stores the Postgres Database used.</li>
 </ul>